devgeniem/dustpress-js/README.md

 ### Model function front-end visibility

-All *public* functions in your DustPress models are accessible via AJAX by default.
-You can also call *protected* methods from the models by defining a *protected* array property with the name `$api` to your model with a list of method names that should be allowed to be run via AJAX.
+You need to make your methods accessible for DustPress.js by defining a property named `$api` in your model.
+It should be an array consisting of the names of your accessible methods.
+DustPress.js can also run `protected` methods which are not automatically run by DustPress normally.

 ```
 class SomeModel extends DustPressModel {
-    protected $api = [
+    public $api = [
         'SomeMethod'
     ];